Azure/iot-edge-config/README.md

 # Azure IoT Edge configuration tool V2
+The configuration tool V2 is currently at **beta stage**.
+It is only applicable to the **NVIDIA Jetson device (Xavier/Orin)** as described in the following sections.

 ## Overview
-The Azure Edge Installer is an onboarding tool that streamlines the provisioning process for edge devices.
-Developers can use the Installer to register their device to Azure IoT Hub and install core components for securing and managing intelligent edge devices.
+The Azure IoT Edge configuration tool V2 is an onboarding tool that streamlines the provisioning process for edge devices.
+Developers can use the configuration tool V2 to register their device to Azure IoT Hub and install core components for securing and managing intelligent edge devices.
-The Installer offers the following benefits:
+The configuration tool V2 offers the following benefits:
 1. Accelerates device onboarding to Azure
 2. Installs base components for manageability and security
 3. Establishes a device setup that can be scaled to production scenarios